durgamdileep/Jpa/Spring Transaction/README.md

 | 👻 **Phantom Read**         | 📊 A set of rows (result set)  | 👻 Running the same query (with a condition) gives more/fewer rows |

 ---

+# 🔒 Optimistic Locking in Spring (JPA/Hibernate)

+💡 **Optimistic locking** is a concurrency control mechanism that:
+- 👀 `Allows multiple users` to `read the same data without locking it`.
+- ⚠️ `Detects conflicts at update time` by `comparing a version field/ timestamp field`.
+- ❌ `Rejects the update` if the `data was modified by another transaction`.

+### ⚙️ Implementation in Spring (with JPA/Hibernate)

+- 🏷️ Using `@Version` on the version field in the entity class (this `enables optimistic locking`).
+- 📌 Using `@Transactional` on the service method (this defines the transaction boundary where the `version check happens` at `commit time`).

+### 🆗 @Version in JPA/Hibernate

+- 🔼 The version field is `automatically incremented by Hibernate` each time the entity is successfully updated.
+- ✋ You do not need to manually increment it.
+- 🔄 This happens during `flush/commit of the transaction`.